 Congratulations on being accepted to Crowd Content as a writer.
-This means you can now start claiming orders and writing content for Crowd Content clients.
+This means you can now access freelance content writing jobs, start claiming orders and writing content for Crowd Content clients.
 Best of all, you’re going to get paid for every word you write!

 There are two different prices for each Quality Level at Crowd Content.
 There is a street rate and a bonus rate.

 On the Crowd Content website, the rates are always displayed like this: STREET RATE | BONUS RATE.

 As a new writer, you will be working at the street rate to start.
 However, you can move into the bonus rate if you focus on delivering quick turnaround times.
 (To learn more about the bonus rate, please read the Rules and Procedures for Writing at Crowd Content)

 Tweets (pricing is per unit):

 *DISCLAIMER: These rates can change from time to time.
 Please view the order details closely for every order you claim to ensure you understand the potential earnings for that order.

 You’ll notice quickly that Crowd Content is a bit different than other writing companies out there.
 That’s because we’ve added some gamification into the mix.

 Gamification is the use of game-thinking and game mechanics in a non-game context in order to engage users and solve problems.
 Gamification is used in applications and processes to improve user engagement, ROI, data quality, timeliness, and learning.